Fairfax County Sheriff's Office: Core Functions about the Sheriff's Office

 In addition, the Sheriff's Office has an active community engagement program.

-Sheriff Kincaid helped launch Diversion First so that incarceration would no longer be the default solution for individuals experiencing a mental health crisis.
+Sheriff Kincaid helped launch Diversion First so that incarceration would no longer be the default solution for people experiencing a mental health crisis.

 The Sheriff’s Office is accredited by the National Commission on Correctional Health Care, American Correctional Association, Virginia Department of Corrections and Virginia Law Enforcement Professional Standards Commission.
 The Sheriff’s Office also participates in several state, county and internal audits throughout the year.